Samsonite make great suitscases and the Firelite, Cosmolite and Lite Shock are perhaps some of the most impressive yet.

 The top half has a mesh zippered panel to keep things in place when you open the case.

 And, there is a smaller zippered panel in the middle for all that small and hard to pack stuff you have.

 Samsonite TSA Friendly Lock

-And, they are TSA compliant, which means you don’t have to worry about your lock getting cut open for an inspection in the back of the airport (happened to me more than once).
+And, they are TSA compliant, which means you don’t have to worry about your lock getting cut open for an inspection in the back of the airport (which happened to me more than once).

-So, having a TSA compatible locks is a must these days and the Travelpro Maxlite Hardside series has them built right int!
+So, having TSA-compatible locks is a must these days and the Travelpro Maxlite Hardside series has them built right in!